SamuraiRanderson/SamuraiRanderson.github.io/README.md

 #####Interactive Resume

 Looking for a web developer?
-You can take a look at my projects below and click [here](http://samurairanderson.github.io.) to view my resume!<br> My repository for this project can be viewed [here](https://github.com/SamuraiRanderson/Resume).
+You can take a look at my projects below and click [here](http://samurairanderson.github.io.) to view my resume!

+My repository for this project can be viewed [here](https://github.com/SamuraiRanderson/Resume).

 #####Neighborhood Map

 If you happen to be in Dallas and get a craving for some great food, or want to spend the day experiencing some amazing works of art, you can find some great places for both [here](http://samurairanderson.github.io/Neighborhood-Map).
-This is a single page application that utilizes the Google Maps API, and Instagram's API, to showcases some fantastic locations in Dallas, TX.<br> The GitHub repository for this project is located [here](https://github.com/SamuraiRanderson/Neighborhood-Map).
+This is a single page application that utilizes the Google Maps API, and Instagram's API, to showcases some fantastic locations in Dallas, TX.

+The GitHub repository for this project is located [here](https://github.com/SamuraiRanderson/Neighborhood-Map).

 #####Website Optimization